Jefferson49/ExtendedImportExport/README.md

 * MY_ENDINGS specifies the line endings in the generated GEDCOM file
   * Valid values: CRLF (default), LF

-* MY_ACTION specifies whether the Gedcom file will be downloaded, saved on the server, or both
+* MY_ACTION specifies whether the GEDCOM file will be downloaded, saved on the server, or both
   * Valid values: download (default), save, both
   * The folder within the webtrees root path to save GEDCOM files can be specified in the module settings in the control panel

-* MY_TIME_STAMP specifies whether a (GMT) time stamp will be added to the file name of saved Gedcom files.
+* MY_TIME_STAMP specifies whether a (GMT) time stamp will be added to the file name of saved GEDCOM files.
 MY_TIME_STAMP also defines whether the time stamp is added as prefix or as a postfix.
   * Valid values: none (default), prefix, postfix

 * MY_GEDCOM7_FLAG specifies whether the generated GEDCOM file follows the GEDCOM 7 specification; default is GEDCOM 5.5.1